wiseman-timelord/Ubuntu24-TweakInstall/README.md

 ### INSTRUCTIONS:
 1) download and copy file `Ubuntu24-TweakInstall.sh` to a suitable directory.
-2) As required, then make the file executable with the  `chmod +x Ubuntu24-TweakInstall.sh`, then run `./Fedora40-TweakInstall.sh`.
+2) As required, then make the file executable with the  `chmod +x Ubuntu24-TweakInstall.sh`, then run either, `sudo ./Ubuntu24-Installer.sh` or `sudo ./Ubuntu24-Tweaker.sh`.
-3) Investigate the menu, take a look at what it offers, plan what features you intend to use, and select them (ensuring to note errors that pop up).
+3) Investigate the appropriate menus, take a look at what it offers, plan what features you intend to use, and select them (ensuring to note errors that pop up).
 4) Restart computer, to enable all tweaks/installs to take effect.
 5) If there are issues with anything immediately, then check the notes you made (if any), and investigate appropriately to complete relating install/tweak.
 5) Move on to next stage, whatever you determine to be of interest, probal, App Center/Software Manager; At this point any new issues are your own doing.